Now accepting submissions for the 9th Composition Competition

 - Frequent performances of their work by the Garth Newel Piano Quartet, and an eventual studio recording for public release by the quartet.

-- NEW!
-Winner will have the opportunity to also participate in a short-term residency during the time of the premiere.
+- The opportunity to also participate in a short-term residency during the time of the premiere.
 The residency will take place during Garth Newel’s prestigious Emerging Artist Fellowship chamber music program.

-- The winner will have the opportunity to work closely with the Garth Newel Piano Quartet and our Emerging Artist Fellows, with the possibility of readings and performances of additional chamber works by the composer.
+- The winner will have the opportunity to work closely with the Garth Newel Piano Quartet and our Emerging Artist Fellows, with the possibility of readings and performances of her/his/their other chamber works.